Winner Winner Chicken Dinner Logo

 Essential vs Nice-to-Have

-Focus on features that improve air cleaning efficiency and convenience.
-Some smart features are helpful, others are just marketing.
+Focus on features that improve air cleaning efficiency.
+Some smart features add genuine value, others are just marketing.

 Air quality indicator

-LED lights or PM2.5 display showing current air quality
+LED color ring or PM2.5 display showing current air quality in real-time

 Auto mode

-Adjusts fan speed based on air pollution levels
+Adjusts fan speed based on detected pollution levels — saves energy automatically

 Filter replacement indicator